 I plan on taking MOL 214 as well as an upper-level Biology courses as a junior and senior, but would feel more comfortable getting the MCAT out of the way this summer if possible.
 Of course if the scores were not up to par, I'd simply take the MCAT again next year.

 Answer: This is a really, really bad idea.
 Finish MOL 214 before attempting the MCAT.
 No one should take the MCAT without being as prepared as one can possibly be.
 Also, never take the MCAT for practice.
 The MCAT should be viewed as a one-shot deal (unlike, perhaps, you viewed your SAT).
-Many medical schools will average multiple MCAT scores, and the schools that do not average multiple scores will still potentially question your judgment if you took the test more than once, especially when you didn't have to with proper planning and patience.
+Some medical schools will average multiple MCAT scores, and the schools that do not average multiple scores will still potentially question your judgment if you took the test more than once, especially when you didn't have to with proper planning and patience.
 The computerized MCAT is offered on over 30 days throughout the year, so you will be able to find a convenient date to take it next year after you've had MOL 214.
 [Also, sidebar: Princeton does not require these courses for admission to medical school - medical schools require them!]

 Question: I was planning my schedule for next semester and would like to take psychology for the new MCAT.
 I was wondering which psychology class you would recommend among PSY 101, PSY 207 (abnormal psych), and PSY 252 (social psych).